medford-group/bdqm-vip/syllabus.md

 The accomplishments will be initially graded by multiple peers and confirmed by the instructor.
 The deliverables will be submitted via Canvas as a .zip file, and a copy of the project goals document should be included with the submission to aid the reviewers.
-If a template is provided this should be strictly followed to aid in analysis of results.
+**All submissions should contain a file named "README"** that explains the accomplishments in the context of the project goals and points the reviewer to necessary information.
 Any external deliverables (e.g. websites, Github, etc.) should be clearly referenced.
-This can also contain any comments, instructions, or context that may be important for a grader.
+The README can also contain any comments, instructions, or context that may be important for a grader.
 When grading other students’ assignments you should use the above 1-5 scale and criteria as a guideline.
 Only materials included in or referenced in the submission